 Certain physical or environmental factors, such as foods, hormonal changes, weather, sleep and stress, can lead to or “trigger” a migraine.
 However, it’s important to remember that triggers are different for everyone.
 That’s why, to help prevent migraine attacks, you need to figure out which triggers affect you and which ones don’t.
 Keeping a headache diary is an effective way to track triggers, and it will help you talk to your healthcare professional about your condition.

-What are acute medications for migraine?
+What are acute medications for migraines?

 Acute medications – sometimes referred to as acute abortive medications – are used to treat the pain of the headache after it has started.
 Examples of acute abortive medications include over-the-counter medications, NSAIDs, ergots, and triptans.

-What are preventive medications for migraine?
+What are preventive medications for migraines?

 Preventive medications for migraine – sometimes referred to as “prophylactic” treatments – are used to reduce the frequency, severity, and length of migraine attacks.
 Examples of preventive medications include antiepileptic medications, antidepressants, beta-blockers, calcium channel blockers, and NSAIDs (nonsteroidal anti-inflammatory drugs).
-Botox injection therapy is one of the most upcoming and promising therapy for chronic migraine.
+Botox injection therapy is one of the most upcoming and promising therapy for chronic migraines.

 What is a tension-type headache?
 What causes it, and how can I treat it?

 Tension-type headaches occur randomly and are often the result of temporary stress, anxiety, fatigue, or anger.
 Symptoms include soreness in your temples, a tightening band-like sensation around your head (a “vice-like” ache), a pulling feeling, pressure sensations, and contracting head and neck muscles.
 The headache begins in your forehead, temples, or the back of your head and neck.
-Treatment for tension-type headache may include over-the-counter or prescription medications, as well as self-help techniques such as relaxation training and biofeedback.
+Treatment for tension-type headaches may include over-the-counter or prescription medications, as well as self-help techniques such as relaxation training and biofeedback.

 What is a cluster headache?
 What causes it, and how can I treat it?

 Cluster headache gets its name because the attacks come in groups.
-The pain arrives with little, if any, warning and is usually on one side of the head.
+The pain arrives with little if any, warning and is usually on one side of the head.
 A tearing or bloodshot eye and a runny nose on the side of the headache may also accompany the pain.
 Cluster headache, believed to be caused by chemical reactions in the brain, has been described as the most severe and intense of any headache type.
 Treatment for cluster headache includes prescription medication and oxygen.